nus-cs2103-AY2223S1/tp/docs/team/bryanhce.md

 * **New Feature**: Add markRoomsUnclean command
   * Allows the user to set the room clean status of all the guest in the hotel to "no" in a single command.
-  * This feature greatly aids with GuestBook's efficient.
+  * This feature greatly aids with GuestBook's efficiency.
 Typing in one command to change all guests' room clean statuses saves the user an incredible amount of time compared to individually editing each guest's details.